 Many men with balding or thinning hairlines have done research on different restorative treatments, like follicular unit extraction (FUE), but do not fully understand which one will be most advantageous for their unique situation and hair restoration goals.
 At True and Dorin, our doctors specialize in helping our patients understand every aspect of their treatment.
-During a consultation, we will carefully explain the advantages and disadvantages of FUE to you at our practice serving Manhattan, NYC, and communities throughout greater NYC.
+We will carefully explain the advantages and disadvantages of FUE to you at one of our offices serving Manhattan, NYC, and communities throughout greater NYC.
 If you have questions about the different methods of treatment and would like to learn more about which one is right for you, please contact our office to schedule a consultation with one of our doctors.

 Video: Follicular Unit Extraction